hitherejoe/ComposeAcademy/academy/material/bottom_navigation.md

 # Hero section
 title: Bottom Navigation
-description: Display navigation at the bottom of the screen
+description: Display navigation at the bottom of the screen.
+Used to navigate between different screens of an application.
 buttons:
   - icon: github
     content: View in Playground